sid1213/tasky/README.md

 npm create-react-app app-name
 npm start

-### deployment

-use _AWS_ .
-It is a cloud platform that empowers developers to deploy, scale, and manage their web applications effortlessly, offering a seamless experience for hosting and managing projects.

 ### How to work

 - In Tasky, user can add their tasks as priority base.